-The MongoDB, Express, AngularJS, Node.js (MEAN) stack is an alternative “Web stack” to the ASP.NET stack.
+The MongoDB, Express, AngularJS, Node.js (MEAN) stack is an alternative “Web stack” to ASP.NET.
 In this installment, learn about processing input—the ability to put a new person into the system, remove a person from the system and update an existing person.